jguadagno/jguadagno.github.io/_pages/about-joseph-guadagno.md

 header:
     og_image: /assets/images/pages/about-joseph-guadagno.png
 ---
-Joe Guadagno is a Director of Engineering at Rocket Mortgage, the nation's largest mortgage lender based in Detroit, Michigan.
+Joe Guadagno is a Senior Director of Engineering at Rocket Mortgage, the nation's largest mortgage lender based in Detroit, Michigan.
 He has been writing software for over 20 years, has been an active member of the .NET community, serving as a Microsoft MVP in .NET for more than ten years.